hallanabreu2020/custom_alert_snackbar/README.md

-Custom_Snackbar is a simple and elegant way to generate personalized alerts
+Custom_Alert_Snackbar is a simple and elegant way to generate personalized alerts

-## 🛠 Attributes
-- `title`: Top label that will be shown in the body
-- `message`: Body message reflecting some error message, success message etc.
-- `color`: Color of SnackBar body
-- `contentType`: ContentType class reflecting failure, success, help or warning.
-- `inMaterialBanner`: Simply configure the working according to `showMaterialBanner`

-## Some ways to use Custom_snackbar

 It only needs to be called within a function passing only four values ​​per parameter